-The increasing sophistication of competing destinations, threats from global climate change and natural disasters and the growing importance of sustainability in travel all point to the need for destination stewardship.
+The increasing sophistication of competing destinations, threats from global climate change and natural disasters, and the growing importance of sustainability in travel all point to the need for destination stewardship.

-The impacts of these complex issues extend well beyond the travel and tourism sector, touching all facets of the state's economy.
-Addressing these challenges requires leadership and political will from public officials to enact data-driven solutions that support iterative design and long-term implementation.
-Exploring such solutions is essential, and the California travel and tourism industry is committed to serving as a constructive partner in those conversations.
+The effects of these complex issues extend well beyond the travel and tourism sector, touching all facets of the state's economy.
+As such, addressing these challenges requires leadership and political will from public officials to enact data-driven solutions that support iterative design and implementation over time.
+Such solutions are critical to explore, and the California travel and tourism industry is committed to being a constructive resource in those discussions.
 However, the focus of this strategic tourism planning effort is to offer tactical options for the travel and tourism industry to consider that will deliver outcomes that address the priority challenges today and over the next 10 years.

-While each of the 12 regions has developed strategies tailored to its unique characteristics and needs, the following sections highlight opportunities that apply statewide.
+While each of the 12 regions and their respective plans contain specific strategies tailored to the region's individual characteristics and challenges, the following sections outline opportunities that apply across the state.